The Carbondale Wild West Rodeo Cares about Community

 The CWWRA is run by a 4 person Board of Directors who are not paid a dime for their efforts and the rodeo itself is put on 12 weeks every summer by a mostly volunteer group that is put together by the CWWRA Board.
 Naturally, the stock contractors, the announcer, the judges, rodeo secretary, arena director, security people, gate people (taking money) and a few others are paid every week for their efforts.

-The Carbondale Wild West Rodeo Supports Local Charities
+The Carbondale Wild West Rodeo Supports Local Charities and Youth